sidhantls/differentiable-kb-qa/README.md

 ### To add
 * To add training and inference on custom datasets
-* Method to integrate 1hop, 2hop, 3hop one training procedure
+* Method to integrate 1hop, 2hop, 3hop into one training procedure